langtrain-ai/langvision/README.md

     lora_config=default_config['lora'],
 )

-# Forward pass
 with torch.no_grad():
     out = model(x)
     print('Output shape:', out.shape)
 ```

-For advanced usage, CLI details, and more, see the [Documentation](docs/index.md) and [src/langvision/cli/finetune.py](src/langvision/cli/finetune.py).
+See the [Documentation](docs/index.md) and [src/langvision/cli/finetune.py](src/langvision/cli/finetune.py) for more details.

 ---

-## 🐍 Supported Python Versions
+## Supported Python Versions
-- Python 3.8+
+- Python 3.8 or newer

 ---

-## 🧩 Why langvision?
+## Why langvision?

-- **Parameter-efficient fine-tuning**: Plug-and-play LoRA adapters for fast, memory-efficient adaptation with minimal computational overhead
+- Fine-tuning with LoRA adapters
-- **Modular ViT backbone**: Swap or extend components like patch embedding, attention, or MLP heads with ease
-- **Unified model zoo**: Access and experiment with open-source visual models through a consistent interface
-- **Research & production ready**: Clean, extensible codebase with comprehensive configuration options and robust utilities
-- **Memory efficient**: Fine-tune large models on consumer hardware by updating only a small fraction of parameters
+- Modular ViT backbone design
+- Unified interface for vision models
+- Suitable for research and production
+- Efficient memory usage

 ---

-## 🏗️ Architecture Overview
+## Architecture Overview

-langvision is built around a modular Vision Transformer (ViT) backbone, with LoRA adapters strategically injected into attention and MLP layers for efficient fine-tuning.
-This approach allows you to adapt large pre-trained models using only a fraction of the original parameters.
+Langvision uses a Vision Transformer backbone with LoRA adapters in attention and MLP layers.
+This enables adaptation of pre-trained models with fewer trainable parameters.

 ### Model Data Flow